Pepsi stock pops on strong snack sales

-Bonnie Herzog, an analyst with Wells Fargo, noted in a report Tuesday morning that the "solid results in emerging markets" is the biggest plus for Pepsi right now.
+People in China, Argentina and Russia and many other emerging markets are just like Americans.
+They are huge fans of Doritos and Cheetos.
+And that's great news for Pepsi, the owner of both brands.

-But the biggest challenge for Pepsi remains its domestic beverage unit.
-Sales were down slightly from a year ago.
+Pepsi kicked off second quarter earnings season in refreshing style: Strong chip sales in Asia, Latin America and Eastern Europe helped offset the slumps at the Quaker Foods unit and in Pepsi's domestic beverage unit, which remains its biggest challenge.

-Johnston said there was improvement in sales at the company's Gatorade and Mountain Dew businesses -- because of new product launches like the zero-sugar Gatorade, the lemon-lime Ice flavor of Mountain Dew and the limited edition Mountain Dew Baja Blast.
+Pepsi Chief Financial Officer Hugh Johnston told CNNMoney there was improvement in sales at the company's Gatorade and Mountain Dew businesses -- because of new product launches like the zero-sugar Gatorade, the lemon-lime Ice flavor of Mountain Dew and the return of the limited edition Mountain Dew Baja Blast.

 But getting the core Pepsi product back on track is still a work in progress.
 The turnaround is at the early stages, and includes a new ad campaign geared toward younger consumers, featuring New York Yankees superstar Aaron Judge.